 First, you need to understand that I have some very strong opinions about how someone should carry themselves if they are lucky enough to get to do “exciting” travel for work.
 When I say exciting travel, I mean:

-- Travel to some place that YOU find exciting
+- Traveling to someplace YOU find exciting

-- Travel that someone ELSE might find exciting
+- Travel someone ELSE might find exciting

 Here’s why I feel so strongly: